atulv2861/quintessence/README.md

 ## 🙏 Acknowledgments

-- Original website design by Quintessence Consultants
+- Original website design by Seven Healer Consultants
 - Icons from Heroicons
 - Images from Unsplash
 - Fonts from Google Fonts

 ---

 **Note:** This is a clone project for educational purposes.
-All content and branding belong to Quintessence Consultants.
+All content and branding belong to Seven Healer Consultants.